 If you're worried about how your debts will affect what your beneficiaries receive, get help from a lawyer.

-If your estate is insolvent—if it does not have enough funds to pay all of your debts and obligations—the executor must follow state law to figure out which debts to pay.
+If your estate is insolvent—if it does not have enough funds to pay all of your debts and obligations—the executor must follow state law to figure out which debts to pay first.

-Keep in mind that each state has different rules about who gets paid first, so get help from an attorney to find out how your debts would be paid under your state's laws.
+Keep in mind that each state has different rules about the order in which creditors get paid, so get help from an attorney to find out how your debts would be paid under your state's laws.

 How Assets Are Transferred Can Affect What Happens to Your Debts

 Creditors may have an easier time getting to assets that go through your probate estate, so you may be able to pass more of your assets to your beneficiaries by keeping your assets out of probate.
-For example, you can use beneficiary designations to name your loved ones (instead of naming your estate) to receive your IRA or life insurance proceeds.
+For example, you can use beneficiary designations to name your loved ones (instead of naming your estate) to receive your IRAs, 401ks, pay-on-death bank accounts, or life insurance proceeds directly.

-Example: When Bob died, he had $50,000 in credit card debt and a life insurance policy that paid $75,000 upon his death.
-If Bob names his estate as the beneficiary of the life insurance policy, the life insurance proceeds will be available for creditor's claims.
-If he names his daughter Barbara as the beneficiary of the life insurance, those funds will not be part of the probate estate, and instead, the insurance company will pay Barbara directly as the named beneficiary and this will make a creditor's claim more difficult.
+Example: When Cole died, he had $50,000 in credit card debt and a life insurance policy that paid $75,000 upon his death.
+If Cole names his estate as the beneficiary of the life insurance policy, the life insurance proceeds will be available for creditor's claims.
+If he names his daughter Riley as the beneficiary of the life insurance, those funds will not be part of the probate estate, and instead, the insurance company will pay Riley directly as the named beneficiary and this will make a creditor's claim more difficult.

 One important exception here is that living trusts generally do not protect assets from your creditors.
-In fact, most revocable trusts instruct the trustee, or the person responsible for managing the trust, to pay your debts at your death, or to coordinate payment of your debts with your executor.
+In fact, most revocable trusts (such as a simple living trust) instruct the trustee, the person responsible for managing the trust, to pay your debts at your death, or to coordinate payment of your debts with your executor.
 Further, some states require that a trustee file a "notice of trust" to make creditors aware of the trust and to give them a chance to assert a claim against the trust's assets.

 Plan Ahead to Address Concerns About Debt